This post contains affiliate links. See my disclosure policy here.

 Description

-The Siesta is a modern cocktail created in 2008 by Katie Stipe at Flatiron Lounge in New York City, New York.
-It swaps rum for tequila in a Hemingway Daiquiri-style mix and adds a touch of Campari for a bittersweet twist.
+The Siesta is a modern cocktail from NYC's Flatiron Lounge that swaps rum for tequila in a Hemingway Daiquiri-style mix, while adding a touch of Campari for a bittersweet twist.

 Ingredients